 The IJF is entitled to amend its rules and regulations in a reasonable manner at any time, based on its operation and management needs and pursuant to legal procedures.
-Amendments must be approved by the IJF Executive Committee.
 The IJF will notify such amendments to its members by any method as IJF deems appropriate (including but not limited to memorandum email, website publication, or declaration at a meeting, etc.).